 Kristie: I was the problem.
-You know, you either part of the problem is you know part of the solution.
+You know, you're either part of the problem or you know, part of the solution.

 Host: And do we learn these lifestyles?
-Are the ingrained we just grow up with them or do we learn these bad habits or good habits on our own?
+Are they ingrained?
+Do we just grow up with them or do we learn these bad habits or good habits on our own?

 Host: It's hard to be intentional because we just kind of surf life, you know, the way it takes us.
 How do you teach people to be intentional?

-Kristie: I would say, first start first with.
-When I wake up in the morning, do you know what I see first?
+Kristie: I would say, we start first with… When I wake up in the morning, do you know what I see first?
 It’s the vision board.
-Because we don’t always wake up as you said on the right debate right side of the bed, right?
+Because we don’t always wake up as you said on the right side of the bed, right?

-Kristie: So, I want to make sure that I wake up on the right side of the bed and at the center of my vision board, I can see it in my minds I even know I’m not in my master bedroom but, “Girl, you got this”. (laughing) And it all starts with us.
+Kristie: So, I want to make sure that I wake up on the right side of the bed and at the center of my vision board, I can see it in my mind.
+I even know I’m not in my master bedroom but, “Girl, you got this”. (laughing) And it all starts with us.
 So the first start first.
 In the morning what am I thinking?
-I often check in with myself, I’m asking, “Is this not a trespasser or is it a welcome guest?”
+I often check in with myself, I’m asking, “Is this a trespasser or is it a welcome guest?”
 Because as you know, these thoughts, they’re going to create the way that we feel.
 And what do we want to feel when we wake up?
-We want o to be happy, typically.
+We want to to be happy, typically.
 Do I want to feel energized?
-This is one of the things I complimented on the most is you have so much.
-I have so much energy because I'm doing a lot of work behind the scenes, that's journaling.
+This is one of the things I'm complimented on the most… you have so much… I have so much energy because I'm doing a lot of work behind the scenes, that's journaling.
 I'm starting with my appreciation.
 What am I celebrating today?
 Every single day is a gift.
 That’s why it’s called the present.
 It’s been said it.

-Host: Well that so much the pack in.
+Host: Well that's so much to pack in.
 That is a lot of information.
 I've overdosed on starting from your vision board to your journal.
 I need to know.
 It's hard to wake up positive in the morning.
 You're absolutely right.
 You could have a bad day if you have a bad night before.
 And yes, thoughts do creep up at times that, you know, “Oh, maybe I can do this”.
-Yes, it’s difficult, you know, going to work, maybe a client like you mentioned sales or anything that we do in life.
-We kind of feel scared about, you know, what the result will be and we kind of flee or flight kind of situation.
-We just try to either escape that situation or, you know, push it back to try to avoid it.
+Yes, it’s difficult, you know, going to work, maybe a client like you mentioned, sales or anything that we do in life.
+We kind of feel scared about, you know, what the result will be and we kind of flee or fight kind of situation.
+We just try to either escape that situation or, you know, push it back to try and avoid it.
 Instead of meeting it head-on.
 So with that positivity when you wake up in the morning.
 What's on your vision board?
 What do you see every day?

 Kristie: Oh, Wes, get this.
 I have 19 vision boards and 6 vision books.
-That’s how serious I am about getting my mind right not in the morning but throughout the day.
+That’s how serious I am about getting my mind right, not only in the morning, but throughout the day.

 Kristie: So, I'm in my home office right now, I'm looking at against all odds.
 I put the most empowering words on how I want to feel.
 And as you mentioned, there are going to be some days that you don’t feel your best self.
 Some days I make it 5 hours of sleep but I still have determined within my mind, Wes, to play full out, to come at whatever I do with 1000% energy.
 It doesn’t matter because I decided who I want to be at the moment.
 And then I look at those vision boards and I can see visionary, modern, a little outside comeback speaking those words back into myself at the moment only got your own the lines, superpower makes combat and I start speaking those words back to myself and then I remember who I am because at the moment sometimes you can forget.

 Host: Oh my God!
-Your own cheerleader.
+You are your own cheerleader.
 That is so amazing.
 I’m quite intrigued.
-I do not have a vision board and, you know, the work that I do I need to be motivated as well.
-The only person motivating me is myself, maybe I get some motivation from my family.
+I do not have a vision board and, you know, the work that I do, I need to be motivated as well.
+The only person motivating me is myself.
+Maybe I get some motivation from my family.
 I certainly don't get it from my boss.
 Well, sometimes my clients tell me, “Hey, you did a great job there”, send me a little 4.9-star review or a 5-star review or something.
 But self-motivation is kind of difficult.
 Where does one start?